 |Department-Managed||Yes, by IT staff granted access to manage storage for the researcher’s department using OIT’s Research Services Web Portal||Yes, by any investigator’s departmental IT staff who’ve been granted access to manage their department’s storage using OIT’s Research Services Web Portal|

 The researcher who owns the individual share gets full access to the share by default.
-No other users automatically receive any access, but access can be configured for anyone with an NC State Unity ID.
+No other users receive access by default but access can be configured for anyone with an NC State Unity ID.

 Modest requests for additional storage space may be provided by OIT at no charge if an individual researcher or project has storage requirements that exceed the base offerings.
 OIT will try to accommodate all requests but makes no guarantees.
 We must manage capacity to ensure the base offerings can be satisfied for every eligible researcher and project.